 | ISO 9001 | Quality management systems |

-| IEC standards | Electrical equipment safety |
+| IEC Standards | Electrical equipment safety |

-| OSHA regulations | Workplace safety requirements |
+| OSHA Regulations | Workplace safety requirements |

-Emergency stop systems
+- Emergency stop systems

-Machine guarding mechanisms
+- Machine guarding mechanisms

-Electrical safety features
+- Electrical safety measures

-Noise and vibration limits
+- Noise and vibration limits

 Tools and Resources for Industrial Equipment Design